Category Archives: Uncategorized

 With the Winter Solstice just behind us, we journey this month under the Cancer Dark Moon.

 The energy of both the Winter Solstice and Cancer is very feminine and enables us to connect strongly and deeply with our innermost feminine intuition.
-This is our time to seek supportive nurturing, not only of those we cherish and hold, but of ourselves as well.
+This is our time to seek supportive nurturing, not only for those we cherish and hold, but for ourselves as well.

-As we prepare to emerge from the darkness of winter, it is an excellent time to connect with our highest knowing and focus on what we need in our life to nurture and support ourself, so we then may nurture and support those in our life.
+As we prepare to emerge from the darkness of winter, it is an excellent time to connect with our highest knowing and focus on what we need to nurture and support ourselves, so we then may nurture and support those in our life.

 The Red Tent Soul Sisters Sanctuary is an opportunity to take time-out from your busy life to reconnect with your inner self, to let your inner child out to play, to share and to be supported in a sisterhood of exchanged knowledge, insights, gifts, wisdom, guided meditation, laughter & art, all within a safe and sacred space, while consciously journeying with the cycles of the moon and universe.